 How to Organize Your Paperwork

-You'll need a small two-drawer filing cabinet or a portable hanging file box, multi-colored hanging files (6 different colors), manila third-cut top-tab folders, and a fireproof safe (optional).
-Or you could purchase a large binder and tab inserts.
-Once you've got the goods here are the six steps you'll follow to organize your paperwork.
+With a few simple steps, you can organize your important paper documents: You'll need a small two-drawer filing cabinet or a portable hanging file box, hanging files in six different colors, manila third-cut, top-tab folders, and an optional fireproof safe.
+Or you can purchase a large binder and tab inserts.
+Now you're ready to start.

 Gather Your Documents